 Since 2013, PRPA and CN Rail have created artificial reefs in both Porpoise Harbour and Prince Rupert Harbour.
 These reefs were developed to offset the impact of infrastructure projects on PRPA lands, resulting in the construction of new, highly productive fish habitat in the local marine environment.
-Marine habitat compensation projects can be especially challenging, yet these reef structures have proven to be very successful.
-Through monitoring, all new reef structures have proven to be a highly successful in enhancing marine diversity and species richness.
+Marine habitat compensation projects can be especially challenging, yet these reef structures have proven to be highly successful.
+Through monitoring, all new reef structures have demonstrated positive contributions to enhancing marine diversity and aquatic life.